TemiAremu/aws-cloud-practitioner-logs/logs.md

 ### Day 8: June 1, 2020
 AWS Educate did a thing!
 They are giving us free access to a cloud guru's platform!
 Starting with their introduction to cloud computing and AWS just because!

+### Day 9: June 2, 2020
+Started a cloud guru's cloud practitioner course.
+Basically a review of what I've learnt so far

+### Day 10 : June 3, 2020
+A cloud guru's videos have hands-on AWS labs for some of the major topics like S3, Cloudfront, EC2